-A peptic ulcer, or stomach ulcer, is a sore on the lining of the stomach.
+A peptic ulcer, or stomach ulcer, is a sore on the stomach lining.
 Long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and aspirin, can cause a stomach ulcer.
 An H. pylori infection may also lead to the problem.

-The most common symptom of a peptic ulcer is a dull or burning pain anywhere between the bellybutton and the breastbone.
+The most common symptom of a peptic ulcer is a dull or burning pain between the belly button and the breastbone.

 The medication’s information leaflet or packaging will usually list any possible side effects.
 People can also ask their doctor or pharmacist about bothersome side effects.

-Symptoms of indigestion are common in pregnant women.
+Symptoms of indigestion are common in pregnant people.

-Nausea is also a symptom of morning sickness, which is another very common occurrence in pregnancy.
+Nausea is also a symptom of morning sickness, which is another common occurrence in pregnancy.

 Despite the name, morning sickness can happen at any time of the day or night.
 A person may only feel nauseated, or they may also vomit.

-In rare cases, frequent bouts of heartburn and nausea can be a sign of stomach cancer.
+In rare cases, frequent bouts of heartburn and nausea can signify stomach cancer.
 Other symptoms may include: